-CSMA/CA (Carrier Sense Multiple Access/Collision Avoidance) - A method of data transfer that is used to prevent data loss in a network.
+CSMA/CA (Carrier Sense Multiple Access/Collision Avoidance) - A method of data transfer that is used to prevent data collisions.

-CTS (Clear To Send) - A signal sent by a device to indicate that it is ready to receive data.
+CTS (Clear To Send) - A signal sent by a wireless device, signifying that it is ready to receive data.

 Daisy Chain - A method used to connect devices in a series, one after the other.